drcode/zek/README.md

 https://www.youtube.com/watch?v=4W_m176PIdU

 "ZEK" stands for "Zig Editor of Knowledge".
 It is written in ziglang for maximum performance.
 It is based on the Zettelkasten system, also called a PKMS, or a "roam-like" editor.
-It let's you create notes that are deeply linked, without hierarchies.
+It lets you create notes that are deeply linked, without hierarchies.
 It supports backlinks.
-Zek was created by Conrad Barski (The author of "Land of Lisp" as well as other books) and is available as open source at https://github.com/drcode/zek
+Zek was created by Conrad Barski.
+(The author of "Land of Lisp" as well as other books)

-Follow conrad on twitter at: www.twitter.com/lisperati
+Follow Conrad on twitter at: www.twitter.com/lisperati

 # Installing ZEK